letsar/flutter_staggered_grid_view/README.md

 ### **Staggered**
 ![Staggered Grid Layout](/docs/images/staggered.png)

-This layout is intended for a small number of items where their sizes is known in advance.
+This layout is intended for a small number of items.

 #### **Grid properties**
 - Evenly divided in *n* columns